TickleThePanda/carpe-dm/src/plans/unbound.md

 > There's almost a direct path along the middle towards the wooden doors
 > but the guard takes you around to the right, following the valley's
 > wall, taking you to a smaller side entrance with little ornamentation.
+>
+> You're taken through some narrow stone servant corridors through to a
+> library, just off a well decorated main corridor.
+>
+> The large room is filled with books and scrolls.
+Every accessible
+> *inch* of the room is taken up by shelves with the narrowest of spaces
+> between them.
+>
+> A man dressed in robes is moving books to what somebody *might* call a
+> desk, although it could just be more storage.
+>
+> He gasps as you walk in, smiling.

+He will explain to the players about the tomb's location and how to get there, although that they don't know much about it now - *NAME OF MAD LORD* a few generations ago demanded the burning of anything about the *IMPRISONING PARTY*.
+He will explain that one of his apprentices went there a few weeks ago but never returned, which he sounds very sad about.
+He will ask them to see if they can find this apprentice.

+### Travelling to the Tomb of *TOMB NAME*

+When they reach the path, depending on what information they know.

+> The old road is not easy to find - the forest reclaiming it.
+On each
+> side of the path, a couple of stone sentinels are crumbling.
+> Undergrowth covers the path and bushes are growing between the stones.

+> As you continue on, the buses